yerim-kim/slave2algorithm/MILESTONE (week9)/README.md

 # MILESTONE (WEEK9)

 This week we had a milestone short presentation of our projects.
-We got to see where everyone is up to and got a feedback where we need to go with our project.
+We got to see where everyone else is up to and got a feedback what direction we need to go with our project.
 I didn't get to say everything in the presentation but here I will write the details of how I'm going with my project, 'Remember U'.

 ## Project Continue